jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-5a.md

 "It is their real price; money is their nominal price only."

-<sup>8</sup> Although a worker's toil and trouble has always the same value to the himself, its value may vary to his employer.
+{{< s v="8" >}} Although a worker's toil and trouble has always the same value to the himself, its value may vary to his employer.

 The employer buys them with=
 - more goods when the worker's productivity rises, and